oluteo/CSE-232/hw 10/Pokemon_Stats/README.md

 - [License](#license)

 ## Introduction<a name="introduction"></a>
-The Times Table Calculator is a C++ program designed to help you generate times tables for a specific range of rows and columns.
-It's a useful tool for students and teachers to practice multiplication tables.
+The "Pokemon Stats" program is a C++ utility designed to handle and display statistics for Pokémon.
+You can input the names and HP of multiple Pokémon, and the program will process and display various statistics based on the provided data.

 ## Prerequisites<a name="prerequisites"></a>
 - C++ compiler